Quick Start Guide

 </Gigatrees>

-XML tags are composed of opening and closing tag elements.
+For those unfamiliar with XML, XML tags are composed of opening and closing tag elements.
 Text falling between the opening and closing tags may include plain text, HTML (also JavaScript and PHP code) or additional XML tags.
 Since XML uses the left bracket ( < ) to deliniate the start of a tag, a special opening tag delimiter ( <![CDATA[ ) and closing tag delimiter ( ]]> ) must be used to embed HTML within an XML tag.
 Gigatrees supports embedding HTML in almost all record data.
 Given this, left brackets ( < ) unrelated to HTML tags when used in your record data can cause problems.
 Browsers will attempt to interpret these as HTML tags and the results may not be defined (nor pretty).
+Not to worry though, Gigatrees will automatically replace them with the HTML entity ( < ).
 Comments can also be embedded in both XML and HTML using a special tag structure ( <!-- and --> ).
 A generic example might look like this:

 <Tag>